Types of Boat Hulls

 Other Factors Affecting Boat Stability

-The hull needs the help of other parts of the boat.
+The hull needs the help of other parts of a boat.
 Think of it as an orchestra - you need the strings, woodwinds, and percussion for an orchestra to be complete.
 The same is true for a boat.

 Let’s look at the five key parts of a boat.
 For an exhaustive list, check out our complete guide to boat parts.